zhangys2019/zhangys2019.github.io/_pages/about.md

 NEWS
 ======
-1. July 2019, Our paper has been accepted by Neural Networks.
+1. July 2019, Our paper has been accepted by Neural Networks (IF: 5.785).
 2. February 2019, I work as a Postdoctoral Fellow at NTU.